GingerTeaOrg/Metrostroi-Coding-Wiki/wiki/Function Glossary.md

 ## self:GetPackedBool("name", fallback_value_bool)

  Same as [this](https://wiki.facepunch.com/gmod/Entity:GetNWBool).
 Sometimes used in place of the original function for _whatever reason_.
+You could just use the original function instead.